boyter/boyter.org/content/posts/use-golang-to-restore-glacier-to-s3.md

 date: 2019-01-22
 ---

-I had a great deal of difficulty searching for an answer to this I have incldued it here to hopefully save someone else the effort.
+I had a great deal of difficulty searching for an answer to this I have included it here to hopefully save someone else the effort.

 How to make a S3 request to retrieve items that have transitioned into AWS Glacier from an S3 bucket using the Go AWS SDK API.